Definitions of fascism: Umberto Eco

 In his 1995 essay "Ur-Fascism", cultural theorist Umberto Eco lists fourteen general properties of fascist ideology.
 He argues that it is not possible to organise these into a coherent system, but that "it is enough that one of them be present to allow fascism to coagulate around it".
-He uses the term "fascism" as a generic description of different historical forms of fascism.
+He uses the term "Ur-Fascism" as a generic description of different historical forms of fascism.
 The fourteen properties are as follows: